dangabrieli/SLICER/README.md

 # SLICER
-An stl slicer that provides arrays of line curves corrosponding to each intersection
+An stl slicer that provides arrays of line curves corrosponding to each intersection.

+Run stldef implementing numpy, stl and matplotlib to view the object. providde a Z increment corrosponding to powderbed thickness.